Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subsection{Results}

 The experiments are divided into two parts.
-In the first part we look at how the different algorithms perform when the memory requirements do not exceed the available main memory (8G RAM).
-In the second part we look at how the different algorithms perform when the memory requirements exceed the available main memory (by limiting the available RAM to the operating system to be 1GB), thus forcing the operating system to use the swap space which in turn yields the very expensive disk I/Os.
+In the first part, we consider the performance of the algorithms when their memory requirements do not exceed the available main memory (8G RAM).
+In the second part, we consider the performance when the memory requirements exceed the available main memory (by limiting the available RAM to the operating system to be 1GB), thus forcing the operating system to start using the swap space, which in turn yields the very expensive disk I/Os.
 All figures can be found in Appendix \ref{appendix:experimentFigures}.